NOAA-GSL/mpas_app/README.md

 ## Building the Model

 Currently Hera, Jet, and Hercules are the only platforms supported.
 To run the default build script:

 `./build.sh -p=<platform>`

-Currently Hera and Jet are the only platforms with GNU Compiler support.
-To run the default build script with a specified compiler:
+For platforms Hera and Jet, GNU Compiler support is available.
+To run with a specific compiler:

 `./build.sh -p=<platform> -c=<compiler>`